All Episodes

 So do you buy that?

-Here's here's what I'll add to that.
+Here's what I'll add to that.

 Am I right?

-But there are there are places that are poor and don't have much crime.
+There are places that are poor and don't have much crime.

-So it can't be true that being poor automatically generates violent crime at some higher than normal rate, because it simply doesn't happen everywhere.
+So it can't be true that being poor automatically generates violent crime at some higher than normal rate because it simply doesn't happen everywhere.

 So if you know that's not what it is, what is it?